MoSync/ReloadDoc/docs/reload/release-notes/whats-new-mosync-reload-11/index.md

 }
 </style>

-# MoSync Reload 1.1 Release Notes
+# What's New in MoSync Reload 1.1

 ## Summary of new features